-Teams shall be ready to play within (2) two minutes from the beginning of the scheduled ice time.
+Teams shall be ready to play within three (3) minutes from the beginning of the scheduled ice time.
 A delay of game penalty shall be assessed for being late for a game.
 An additional delay of game penalty shall be assessed for each additional (2) two minutes that a team is not ready.
 Should either team not be ready within ten (10) minutes from the beginning of the appointed ice time the non-defaulting coach has the following options…

 1412.
-Pregame Warm-up
+Pregame Warm-up & Intermission

 Teams will be ready to play (5) five minutes BEFORE their scheduled ice time begins.

 All pre-game activities will take no longer than (3) three minutes from the scheduled time slot beginning.
+The warm-up will start at the scheduled time slot beginning or when all the participants are on the ice, including the On-Ice Officials, whichever is earlier.

 The period intermission will be no longer than (1) one minute.